-Sources: Statistics Estonia, on-line database, last accessed 20 December 2011
+Sources: Statistics Estonia, on-line database, last accessed 20 December 2012

 The simulation results are presented in the following tables.
 The overall relative poverty rate and also poverty rates in different socio-economic groups are equally well simulated with EUSILC and EESILC in 2007.
-Relative poverty of children (see also Table 61 for age groups), is underpredicted for 2008 and 2010, and slightly oversimulated in 2009.
-Regarding the poverty of elderly, we severely oversimulate it for 2009 and 2010.
+Relative poverty of children (see also Table 62 for age groups), is underpredicted for 2008 and 2010.
+Regarding the poverty of elderly, we severely oversimulate it for 2009-2011.
 Many elderly are concentrated around the poverty line and the share of elderly being at risk of poverty are therefore very sensitive to small changes in the poverty line.
-We overestimate the relative poverty line for 2009 and 2010 and therefore overestimate the risk of poverty for elderly.
+We overestimate the relative poverty line for 2009-2011 and therefore overestimate the risk of poverty for elderly.